FourierFlows/FourierFlows.jl/README.md

                 solvers for the barotropic QG model that permit beta, topography, beta + topography, and forcing.*

+## Writing fast solvers

+The performance-intensive part of the code involves just two functions: the timestepping scheme ``stepforward!``, and the function ``calcNL!`` that calculates the nonlinear part of the given equation's right-hand side.
+Optimization of these two functions for a given problem will produce the fastest possible code.

 ## Future work

 The code is an a very early stage of development.
 A main goal for the future